PlutoZhang/Zowe-docs/topics/aboutthisbook.md

   z/OS Lightweight User Experience (zLUX) consists of the framework, MVD, plugin applications, TN3270 emulator, and Discovery.

 ## How to use this book
-This book contains an introduction and information for installing and using Project Giza.
+This book contains an introduction and information for installing and using Project Zoe.

-- [Project Giza overview](introduction.md) explains what is Project Giza and what it can do.
+- [Project Zoe overview](introduction.md) explains what is Project Zoe and what it can do.

-- [Installing Project Giza](installandconfig.md) explains how to install and maintain Project Giza so that it can work.
+- [Installing Project Zoe](installandconfig.md) explains how to install and maintain Project Zoe so that it can work.
 It also provides information about troubleshooting installation related problems.

-- [Using Project Giza](using.md) explains how to use the features that Project Giza provides.
+- [Using Project Zoe](using.md) explains how to use the features that Project Zoe provides.

 ## How to send your feedback
 Your feedback is important in helping us to provide accurate and high-quality information.
 If you have comments about this documentation, you can use the following methods to provide feedback: